 It is always important to begin with this essential piece of cat equipment.
 A crate is very useful for taking your cat to and from places – and chances are you will be bringing them back from the breeders’ house or rescue centre in a crate!

-A crate is essentially a space in which you can place your cat so that you can take them on journey.
+A crate is essentially a space in which you can place your cat so that you can take them on a journey.
 There are different kinds of crates: some are made out of fabric and others out of hard materials like plastic.
 These crates come with safety belts, to ensure your cat is safe on any journey you take her on.
 They can also be used as a safe space in the home.

 Choosing a cat bed is important, as your cat will likely spend a lot of time on it.
 There are several different kinds of cat beds available on the market, from beds suspended from windows, beds shaped like pods, beds shaped like chaise lounges and even beds shaped like castles.